Home ยป Recipes ยป Breakfast ยป Soft and Sweet Blueberry Buckle Recipe

-Soft and Cakey Blueberry Buckle Recipe
+Soft and Sweet Blueberry Buckle Recipe

 As a participant in the Amazon Services LLC Associates Program and other affiliate programs, Easy Homemade Life may collect a share of sales or other compensation from the links on this page.
 This comes at no additional cost to you, and all the prices and availability are accurate at the time of publishing.

 Blueberry buckle is a soft, tender cake packed with sweet blueberries and topped with a golden, buttery crumble that adds just the right amount of texture.
-It’s a feel-good bake that works for breakfast, brunch, or dessert and fills the kitchen with that sweet, comforting smell everyone loves.
+Itโ€™s a feel-good bake that works for breakfast, brunch, or dessert and fills the kitchen with that sweet, comforting smell everyone loves.

-I’ve made plenty of breakfast treats like cheese danish and cinnamon rolls, but this one is something I come back to again and again.
-It’s simple to throw together with ingredients I usually have on hand, and it always comes out light, fluffy, and full of flavor.
-Whether we’re having it with morning coffee or sneaking a slice after dinner, it never lasts long in my house!
+Itโ€™s simple to throw together with ingredients I usually have on hand, and it always comes out light, fluffy, and full of flavor.
+Whether weโ€™re having it with morning coffee or sneaking a slice after dinner, it never lasts long in my house!
+I think you’ll love it too.

-Why You’ll Love This Recipe
+Why Youโ€™ll Love This Recipe

-• Made with real ingredients
+• Made with real food ingredients

 • Super simple to make